DynamoDS/DynamoPrimer/10_Packages/10-5_Zero-Touch.md

 ![Exercise](images/10-5/folder.png)
 >1.
 In the pop-up window, navigate to the release folder in your Dynamo install.
 This will likely be in a folder similar to this one: *C:\Program Files (x86)\AForge.NET\Framework\Release*.
 2. **AForge.Imaging.dll:** We only want to use this one file from the AForge library for this case study.
-Select this *.dll* and hit *"Open".
+Select this *.dll* and hit *"Open".*
-*

 ![Exercise](images/10-5/library.png)
 >1.
 Back in Dynamo, you should see an *"AForge" *group of nodes added to your Library Toolbar.
 We now have access to the AForge imaging library from our visual program!

 ### Exercise 1 - Edge Detection
-Let's start off simple with this first exercise.
+Now that the library's imported, we'll start off simple with this first exercise.
 We'll do some basic image processing on a sample image to show how AForge image filters.
+We'll use the *"Watch Image"* node to show our results and apply filters in Dynamo similar to those in Photoshop

 ![Exercise](images/10-5/Exercise/AForge- 23.png)
 > First, we want to import an image to work with.
 Add a *File Path* node to the canvas and select "soapbubbles.jpg" from the Exercise folder (photo cred: [flickr](https://www.flickr.com/photos/wwworks/667298782)).